hbarry89/LinguaLog/README.md

 ## :bulb: Future Development
 - Users languages/dialects they are learning to their profile.
 - Users can see multiple dictionaries for each language/dialect they are learning.
+- Ability to search words and phrases in the dictionary.

 ## :books: Resources